subrotoice/js-basic/README.md

 ## 7.4- The Rest Operator

+- Whatever we pass to a rest operator that convert to an array
 - If we want a function with varying number of parameters we can use the rest operator.
 It should not be mistaken by the spread operator
 - A function's last parameter can be prefixed with ... which will cause all remaining (user supplied) arguments to be placed within a "standard" JavaScript array.
 - Only the last parameter can be a "rest parameter".